jackmcgrath2k/react-movie-assignment/movies/README.md

 New Routing, Parameterized URLs & TMDB Endpoints Added:
 + Similar movies now appear underneath a movies page when you click more info.
 + Recommended movies now appear underneath a movies page when you click more info.
-+ Tredning movies now appear as it's own page.
++ Trending movies now appear as it's own page.

 Extra: